Dog and Cat Surgery in Lisle

 Infections are often treated with antibiotics, but sometimes the infection is too deep or severe to treat with medications alone.
 In these situations, the infection may need surgical debridement and drain placement.

 It is not unusual for pets to develop problems urinating.
 Sometimes the problem is due to stones or crystals that are blocking the flow of urine out of the bladder.
-When the problem is severe enough, surgery may be required to unblock the urethra or remove stones from the urinary tract.
+When the problem is severe enough, dog or cat surgery may be required to unblock the urethra or remove stones from the urinary tract.